 According to the CPSC, accidents involving balloons tend to occur in two ways.
 Some children have sucked uninflated balloons into their mouths and throats, often while attempting to inflate them or while sucking or chewing on them.
 In other cases, children have sucked in broken balloon pieces that they were playing with.

 These bits can obstruct a child’s airway, making it impossible to breathe.
 Because pieces of latex can easily conform to the trachea, it is difficult to expel them with the Heimlich maneuver.

 By law, balloons are required to include the following warning on their labels:

 - CHOKING HAZARD—Children under 8 years can choke or suffocate on uninflated balloons or broken balloons.
 Adult supervision required.

 - Keep uninflated balloons from children.
 Discard broken balloons at once.

-- Opt for “mylar” balloons.
-Made from metalized nylon, these balloons are sturdier than latex balloons, easier to inflate (and, therefore, less likely to be inhaled), and less likely to break into small pieces.
+- Opt for mylar balloons.
+Made from metalized nylon film, these balloons are sturdier than latex balloons, easier to inflate, less likely to be inhaled and less likely to break into small pieces.
 Mylar balloons are more expensive, but they are safer for children.

 - Don’t play with water balloons.
-It’s inevitable—water balloons will break (that’s the point, right?)
-When balloons pop (especially when they pop in a child’s hands), small pieces of latex can get lodged in a child’s throat.
+It’s inevitable that water balloons will break.
+That’s the point, right?
+When balloons pop, especially in a child's hands, there's a greater risk of small latex pieces getting lodged in their throat.